Calamos Convertible Opportunities and Income Fund (NASDAQ:CHI) Short Interest Update

-Calamos Convertible Opportunities and Income Fund (NASDAQ:CHI – Get Rating) saw a large drop in short interest in February.
-As of February 15th, there was short interest totalling 139,000 shares, a drop of 39.5% from the January 31st total of 229,600 shares.
-Based on an average daily trading volume, of 178,900 shares, the days-to-cover ratio is currently 0.8 days.
+Calamos Convertible Opportunities and Income Fund (NASDAQ:CHI – Get Rating) was the target of a significant growth in short interest in February.
+As of February 28th, there was short interest totalling 283,000 shares, a growth of 103.6% from the February 13th total of 139,000 shares.
+Based on an average daily trading volume, of 179,300 shares, the days-to-cover ratio is presently 1.6 days.

 Institutional Inflows and Outflows

-Institutional investors and hedge funds have recently modified their holdings of the company.
-Guardian Wealth Advisors LLC purchased a new position in shares of Calamos Convertible Opportunities and Income Fund in the 3rd quarter worth approximately $31,000.
+Institutional investors and hedge funds have recently bought and sold shares of the company.
+Guardian Wealth Advisors LLC acquired a new stake in shares of Calamos Convertible Opportunities and Income Fund in the third quarter worth about $31,000.
 Private Trust Co.
-NA purchased a new stake in Calamos Convertible Opportunities and Income Fund during the 2nd quarter worth approximately $32,000.
-Captrust Financial Advisors purchased a new stake in Calamos Convertible Opportunities and Income Fund during the 2nd quarter worth approximately $37,000.
-CoreCap Advisors LLC purchased a new stake in Calamos Convertible Opportunities and Income Fund during the 2nd quarter worth approximately $75,000.
-Finally, International Assets Investment Management LLC purchased a new stake in Calamos Convertible Opportunities and Income Fund during the 4th quarter worth approximately $118,000.
+NA acquired a new stake in shares of Calamos Convertible Opportunities and Income Fund in the second quarter worth about $32,000.
+Captrust Financial Advisors acquired a new stake in shares of Calamos Convertible Opportunities and Income Fund in the second quarter worth about $37,000.
+CoreCap Advisors LLC acquired a new stake in shares of Calamos Convertible Opportunities and Income Fund in the second quarter worth about $75,000.
+Finally, International Assets Investment Management LLC acquired a new stake in shares of Calamos Convertible Opportunities and Income Fund in the fourth quarter worth about $118,000.

 Calamos Convertible Opportunities and Income Fund Announces Dividend